-Financing of meetings and their preparation is accomplished by volunteer hosting in a similar manner to rapporteur groups, or on the basis of financial arrangements determined by the focus group, provided there is no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with resolves 3 and 4 of Resolution 175 (Guadalajara, 2010) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries1 in accordance with resolves 3 of Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference.
+Financing of meetings and their preparation is accomplished by volunteer hosting in a similar manner to rapporteur groups, or on the basis of financial arrangements determined by the focus group, provided there is no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with Resolution 175 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries1 in accordance with Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference.

 5 Administrative support

 Focus groups can establish their own method of providing and financing administrative support between meetings.
+This shall be documented in the progress report (see clause 3.6).

-Where administrative services are requested from TSB, there shall be no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with resolves 3 and 4 of Resolution 175 (Guadalajara, 2010) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries in accordance with resolves 3 of Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference.
+Where administrative services are requested from TSB, there shall be no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with Resolution 175 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries in accordance with Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference.

+All costs must be covered by the focus group.
+ITU-T will not be expected to offer any distribution services free of charge, except for progress reports submitted according to clause 3.6, and deliverables to study groups.

 6 Meeting logistics

 The frequency and location of meetings is decided by each focus group.
-Electronic document handling methods should be used as much as possible to advance the work rapidly (e.g., by using electronic conferences and the World Wide Web).
-Participation of persons with disabilities, including the provision of electronic documents in accessible formats, shall be encouraged in accordance with Resolution 175 (Guadalajara, 2010) of the Plenipotentiary Conference.
+Participation of persons with disabilities, including the provision of electronic documents in accessible formats, shall be encouraged in accordance with Resolution 175 (Rev. Bucharest, 2022) of the Plenipotentiary Conference.

-7 Working language

-The language to be used will be mutually agreed by the focus group participants.
-However, any communication with the parent group shall preferably be in English or one of the other ITU official languages.

-8 Technical contributions

-Any participant may submit a technical contribution directly to the focus group, in accordance with the time schedule adopted.
-A template for contributions can be found on the ITU-T website.
-Electronic document transfer methods should be used whenever possible.

-9 Intellectual property rights
+7 Intellectual property rights